DeepSourceCorp/nuxt-websocket/README.md

 #### `ready(): Promise<void>`

-Returns a promise that resolves straightaway if the websocket connection is open.
+Returns a promise that resolves straightaway if the WebSocket connection is open.
 Or else, waits until the open event is fired.

 ```js
 await this.$socketManager.ready();